tomdierckx/StudentContest.APIThrottleHandler/README.md

 The extraction of the email address out of the Message Context has been tested with the following message builders:
  - v1.9.1 -> org.apache.synapse.commons.json.JsonBuilder
  - v1.8.0 -> org.apache.axis2.json.JSONBuilder

 More info on these builders can be found here: https://docs.wso2.com/display/AM191/Transforming+API+Message+Payload

-More info on creating custom handlers for WSO2 API Manager can be found here: https://docs.wso2.com/display/AM190/Writing+Custom+Handlers
+More info on writing custom handlers for WSO2 API Manager can be found here: https://docs.wso2.com/display/AM190/Writing+Custom+Handlers

 To build this project, create a new project in eclipse by importing the source files in the "core" folder as a new maven project.
 This custom handler has been tested in API manager v1.8.0 and v1.9.1.